Actually religion and science

 The science of the twenty first century – including the theories of relativity and, more importantly, quantum physics – still raises more questions on the ‘basis of reality’ than it answers.

-By the 1920s physicists had reached the understanding that sub atomic particles could no longer be explained in a common sense manner.
+By the early twentieth century physicists had reached the understanding that sub atomic particles could no longer be explained in a common sense manner.
 For example, the laws of cause and effect, which do apply to the macroscopic (visible to the naked eye) world, do not fully apply to the microscopic world of sub atomic particles.

 One of the oddest scientific theories is that of “non-local effects”.
 As an example analogy, a billiard ball will react when it is struck by another billiard ball.
 Once the two balls have separated and lost speed, neither ball can affect the other, that is unless they are physically brought into contact again.
 But within quantum mechanics, two sub atomic particles that have interrelated locally (say within an atom) can continue to influence each other through ‘non-local’ effects after separation.
 Measurements taken of one of these particles will be partially affected by the state of the other particle, even if it is on the other side of the universe.
 And the effect will be instantaneous.